 When remote hacking fails, Russian hacking teams travel to their targets

 The only problem with these traditional hacking methods is that they typically require the target to take action, to fall for an impostor.
-And as we've heard at our cybersecurity conferences across the U.S., users are getting smarter and many hackers are having to get more creative in their attacks.
+And as we've heard at our cybersecurity conferences across North America, would-be victims are getting smarter and many hackers are having to get more creative in their attacks.

 In this case, the U.S. indictment says, Russian intelligence officers traveled the globe to track their targets, watched for them to connect to a Wi-Fi network, and then hacked them when they thought everything was secure.